AdityaMullick/05-types/README.md

 ```haskell
 lookupTVar :: TVar -> Subst -> Type
 ```
-and a function to remove the mapping for a given type varaible from a substitution:
+and a function to remove the mapping for a given type variable from a substitution (recall that all variables in a substitution are supposed to be unique):

 ```haskell
 removeTVar :: TVar -> Subst -> Subst